3 Hospitalized, Driver Charged After Slamming Into Massachusetts State Police Cruiser

-NORWOOD (CBS) – Three people were hospitalized and a driver is facing charges after their car slammed into the back of a Massachusetts State Police cruiser early Sunday morning.
+NORWOOD (CBS) – Three people were hospitalized and a driver is facing charges after his car slammed into the back of a Massachusetts State Police cruiser early Sunday morning.

 Just after midnight, troopers were on Interstate 95 North near Exit 23 helping with a car fire when a driver slammed his 2014 Mercedes E35 into an unoccupied cruiser.